 It always a treat finding grain free baked goods that contain no eggs.
 It doesn’t happen a lot!
 My husband and I try and limit our grains, but our little guy can’t have any nuts or eggs…so any baked good I make for us is almost never OK for him.
 I love how this recipe is a snap to throw together and easily memorized.
 With so little sweetener, and all the other wholesome ingredients…this is a treat that doesn’t carry a whole ton of guilt.

 If you are more of a chocolate chip kind of person, leave off the coating and mix in a handful of chips!

 Subtly orange-hued, ultra-moist, and delicately sweet, these cookies are fall treat begging to be made.

 These get even more soft as they sit for a day.
 Pumpkin and honey (they are humectants) will both do that to baked goods!
 I like to store mine in the freezer, but on the counter for a few days works too!

 GAPS diet?
-Omit use only honey, and omit the palm sugar in the coating!
+Omit palm sugar and use only honey!
 Also, leave the psyllium husks out.

 - 2 cups blanched almond flour